spacetelescope/jwst/docs/jwst/user_documentation/more_information.rst

    This section addresses the release version to PyPI.
    It is not to be confused with the DMS quarterly build version.

 The ``jwst`` package does not follow strict `semantic versioning <https://semver.org/>`_, in that a "minor" version bump may also contain non-backward compatible changes.
 However, a "patch" release will strive to contain only bug fixes.

 .. _jwst-public-vs-private-api:

 API: Public vs Private
 ----------------------

-As per Python convention, any API name that starts with underscore (e.g., ``_my_private_function``) is considered private; i.e., **it could be removed and changed without notice.** Any API not officially documented (i.e., you only found it after some extensive code-diving) is also considered private.
+As per Python convention, any API name that starts with underscore (e.g., ``_my_private_function``) is considered private.
+Any API not officially documented (i.e., you only found it after some extensive code-diving) is also considered private.

-However, contrary to common practice, ``jwst`` package also considers what would normally be public API (i.e., no leading underscore and fully documented) to be private unless stated below.
+However, contrary to common practice, ``jwst`` package also considers what would normally be public API (i.e., no leading underscore and fully documented) to be private unless stated as follow. **Any API not listed below, even if fully documented, could be removed or changed without notice.**

 These are the only conditions where ``jwst`` would consider public API and thus follows :ref:`jwst-deprecation-policy`:

 * Calibration step classes (e.g., Spec2Pipeline, JumpStep, AmiNormalizeStep)
-* Command-line interface for calibration steps (e.g. calwebb_image3)
+* Command-line interface for calibration steps (e.g., calwebb_image3)
+* Data models (e.g., removal of a WCS transform converter causing I/O incompatibility)

 .. _jwst-deprecation-policy: